aydnssman/HeatBed-Controller/README.md

 # HeatBed Controller

-It is made to ensure that the standard heat bed remains constant at the desired temperature.
+This project was made to keep the standard heat bed constant at the desired temperature in a closed environment (such as an oven) and to measure the temperature inside.

-The following system has also been installed in order to control the heat bed temperature depending on the heat bed.
+New updates are coming soon...  :)

 ## Used Components